eslavnov/vobla/README.md

 # Vobla
 Vobla is a Chrome browser extension that hides  'Foreign agents' disclaimers from Meduza's facebook posts and from articles on their website.

-They are required by law to provide the disclaimers, but we (readers of their articles) are not obliged to read them ¯\_(ツ)_/¯
+They are required by law to provide the disclaimers, but we (Meduza's readers) are not obliged to read them ¯\_(ツ)_/¯

 ## To install:
 1. Go to "Manage extensions" in Chrome